hansonkd/StrappedTemplates/README.md

 Objective
 =========

 The objective of this project is to build an easy-to-use, flexible, general purpose, performant templating language.

-Strapped is general purpose and is not necessarily geared towards HTML.
-For example, this README and cabal file is written in Strapped (see `benchmarks/strapped_templates/README.strp` and `examples/make_readme.hs`)
+Strapped isn't necessarily geared towards HTML.
+For example, this README and cabal file is written in Strapped (see `examples/templates/README.strp` and `examples/make_readme.hs`).

+There is still a lot of work to do.
+I want to simplify the types of inputs and function variables since as of now you have to pack primitives inside if Literals and then pattern match them.

 Quick Start
 ===========